Mars Snapchat Planet: What Does It Mean?

 mars snapchat planet

-What Is the Mars Planet on Snapchat?
+What Does the Mars Planet Mean on Snapchat?

 Why Does Snapchat Show Mars As Orange?